 The Handbook constitutes a useful tool for businesses seeking to sell commercial products and services to the DoD because it contains the DoD’s own, internal guidance for commercial item procurements.
 For example, the Handbook includes guidance, including a series of helpful checklists, for those DoD procurement officials who make the crucial determination of whether a product or service is entitled to the favorable treatment afforded commercial items.
 By understanding this guidance, businesses are better able to market their products and services to defense agencies and their prime contractors under Part 12 of the Federal Acquisition Regulation (“FAR”) and other applicable agency rules.

-For additional information or if you have questions on this topic, please contact Tim Connelly at [email protected] or 612.236.0165.
+For additional information or if you have questions on this topic, contact the Government Contract attorneys at Eckland & Blando.